 At auction: Auctions are ideal places to score good-quality used equipment for farming and retail businesses like a marijuana dispensary.
 Lenders will check your credit prior to the auction, so make sure you review your business credit report beforehand.
-Again, the minimum purchase is about $25,000 (prior to down payment) and terms are aimed at meeting the unique needs of agriculture-focused companies.
+Again, the minimum purchase is about $25,000 (prior to an upfront down payment) and terms are aimed at meeting the unique needs of agriculture-focused companies.

 Is Used Cannabis Equipment Financing Available?

 Some lenders may prefer to stay away from funding pre-owned equipment purchases in any industry, simply because of the higher risk.
-However, there are specialized lenders who offer this option – You may just have to do a little extra searching to find them.
+However, there are specialized lenders who offer this option—you may just have to do a little extra searching to find them.

 Credit Requirements for Cannabis Equipment Financing

 Since the equipment itself serves as collateral, credit requirements might not be as stringent when it comes to a cannabis equipment lease or funding.
 With a fair credit score (around 650), you should be able to obtain an equipment loan, though you won’t have the most attractive interest rates.
 As your score increases, rates generally go down proportionally.

 Are Bad Credit Cannabis Equipment Loans an Option?